Summoning a Forest

 Keywords: ecology, ecological trauma, science-fiction, myth-building, inter-medial practices

-Between October 2019 and the end of 2023, I’m working full time on a practice-based PhD in arts (with animation as a specialism) trajectory at the KU Leuven/LUCA School of Arts, Brussels conglomerate.
-In this context, I’m connected to Leuven University’s Associated Faculty of the Arts, LUCA’s Intermedia research unit, the Deep histories fragile memories research cluster, and the Lieven Gevaert Centre for Photography, Art and Visual Culture.
+Between October 2019 and the Summer of 2025, I’m working on a practice-based PhD in arts (with animation as a specialism) trajectory at the KU Leuven/LUCA School of Arts, Brussels conglomerate.
+In this context, I’m connected to Leuven University’s Associated Faculty of the Arts, LUCA’s Intermedia research unit, the Deep histories fragile memories research cluster.

 Some of the works-in-progress can be found at these blogs: www.theappealoftheunreal.com and www.solastalgia.theappealoftheunreal.com.
 The latter is in the process of being moved to another domain, and aims to collect all research related to The Plot.